BitMEX/api-connectors/auto-generated/javascript/docs/UserApi.md

 # **userMinWithdrawalFee**
 > Object userMinWithdrawalFee(opts)

-Get the minimum withdrawal fee for a currency.
+Get the minimum, maximum, and recommended withdrawal fees for a currency.

 This is changed based on network conditions to ensure timely withdrawals.
 During network congestion, this may be high.
 The fee is returned in the same currency.
+The \"fee\" field is the recommended fee for fast confirmation on the blockchain.

 ### Example
 ```javascript